 Dental crowns are prosthetic caps that sit on top of a damaged tooth.
 Usually made from metal or ceramic, crowns are fitted to improve the appearance of damaged or decayed teeth.
 They’re also commonly fitted to cover a dental implant.

-The type of crown that you choose will depend on your reason for having them fitted, which teeth they’re covering, and your budget.
+The type of crown that you choose will depend on your reason for having them fitted, which teeth they’re covering, pre-op advice from your dentist, and your budget.
 Ceramic-metal crowns, for example, offer a nice balance between aesthetics and durability, with the metal providing strength and the ceramic material giving them a natural-looking appearance.

 How Long Does a Dental Crown Last?